thycotic/privman-docs/computer-groups/local-security/ls-local-groups.md

 To create a new Group,

-1. Under your Computer Group, select Group Policies.
+1. Under your Computer Group, select Group Management.
 1. Click __Create Group__.
 1. Enter a Name for your new group.
 1. Click __Create__.